WeixuanZ/wink/README.md

 If you are an Android user, you can use Wink through Expo Client, simply go to https://expo.io/@weixuanz/wink.

 Things are more complicated if you are using iOS, since I haven't paid for the Apple Developer Program 🤦‍♂️.
-Currently, you can fork this repository and use expo-cli to serve locally.
+Currently, you can clone this repository and use expo-cli to serve locally.

 ```
 yarn install